wowsinfo/WoWs-Info-Seven/extra/Diaries/henry.md

 ## 27/04/2020
 ### Summary
 Focused on small details and improved player info page quite a lot.
+Some bold experiments on theme.
+Now, theme will change based on player rating.
+Rank is not working anymore.
 ### What to do tomorrow?
 Same thing.
 Any parts I want to do.
+Fix rank.

 ## 26/04/2020
 ### Summary